nikenaml/time-series-forecasting-household-electric-power-consumption/README.md

 ### Household Electric Power Consumption
 Link Dataset : https://www.kaggle.com/uciml/electric-power-consumption-data-set

+#### Context:
+Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost 4 years.
+Different electrical quantities and some sub-metering values are available.

+#### Data Set Characteristics:
+Multivariate, Time-Series

+#### Associated Tasks:
+Regression, Clustering

-This database have 2,075,259 rows and 7 columns.
+- This database have 2,075,259 rows and 7 columns.

 Database information: